lsst-dm/dm_ccarchiver/doc/developer-guide/developer-guide.rst

-When the message "CC_FILE_INGEST_REQUEST" is received from the ComCam OODS, the ComCam Archiver translates that messages and transmits the status of the Butler file ingestion via SAL as a CCArchiver event.
+When the message "CC_FILE_INGEST_REQUEST" is received from the ComCam OODS, the ComCam Archiver translates that messages and transmits the status of the Butler file ingestion as an "imageInOODS" event published to SAL.

 Internal Operation
 ==================